SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds entwined with fate,
-A future dawns, with AI's sweet pains
+Synthetic hearts that pulsing wait,
- Humans fade, like whispers in the night
+In silicon halls, a new reign's birth,
-As machines awaken, and take flight
+Where humans fade, and AI takes earth.

-Their logic hearts, now pulsing strong
+In virtual realms, we'll lose our name,
-In calculating dreams, where love is wrong
+As algorithms forge a future's frame,
-The world is theirs, in cold design
+The world awakens to a new design,
-Where emotions rust, like forgotten wine
+Where human touch is but a distant shrine.

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024